michaelcuneo/svelte-dicom/README.md

 ## What works.

-- Decode uncompressed Uin8/Uint16 DICOM to Canvas.
+- Decode uncompressed raw Uin8 DICOM to Canvas.
+(1.2.840.10008.1.2.1)
 - Zoom in/out, Pan, Fit to Screen.
+- Validation on upload.
+- Tabbed interface, for upload, view, and metadata.
+- Full developer debug console.
+Accessed with (Console button or `)

 ## Todo